Enzo Ferrari Biography

 Awards & Achievements

-In 1924, Ferrari was recognized by the state as a ‘Cavaliere’ for his valuable contribution to the field of sports and in 1925 he was made a ‘Cavaliere Ufficiale’.
-In the same year he founded ‘Corriere dello Sport’ in Bologna, catering to his passion for sports journalism.
+In 1924, Ferrari was recognized by the state as a ‘Cavaliere’ for his valuable contribution to the field of sports, and in 1925 he was made a ‘Cavaliere Ufficiale’.
+In the same year, he founded ‘Corriere dello Sport’ in Bologna, catering to his passion for sports journalism.

-In 1952, Ferrari was awarded with the title of ‘Cavaliere del Lavoro’ for his contribution to the car industry, helping to enhance the image of Italy in the world.
+In 1952, Ferrari was awarded the title of ‘Cavaliere del Lavoro’ for his contribution to the car industry, helping to enhance the image of Italy in the world.

 Personal Life & Legacy